brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-2.md

   <span class="caption">Image: <a href="https://unsplash.com/@ptrikutam?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Pavan Trikutam</a>; <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---

 **Original opening note**: This is Part 2 of a five-part series about how you can set up [webmentions](https://indieweb.org/Webmention) in websites built by three different [static site generators](https://staticgen.com) (SSGs): [Eleventy](https://11ty.dev) (the subject of this part), [Hugo](https://gohugo.io) (the subject of [Part 3](/posts/2020/04/webmentions-three-ssgs-3)), and [Gatsby](https://gatsbyjs.org) (covered in detail in [Part 4](/posts/2020/04/webmentions-three-ssgs-4)).
 In the [conclusion](/posts/2020/04/webmentions-three-ssgs-5), you'll find a bibliography of the best articles I found on the subject of this series.
-All of the articles link (even if only through tiny [GitHub](https://github.com) logos) to their authors’ code.
+All of the articles link (even if only through tiny [GitHub](https://github.com) logos) to their authors' code.
 They were invaluable to this effort, and I encourage you to take particular notice of them and their authors.
 {.yellowBox}

 **Added note, 2020-07-26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.